maziac/DeZog/design/EmulatorInterface.md

 The ACK/NACK is sent immediately and can be used to stop the timeout.

 The response/reply is sent after the ACK when the command has completed.
-For step and continue this means it is sent after the emulator has breaked.
+For step and continue this means it is sent after the emulator has stopped.

 ## XML